Namibillow/DataStructure-Algorithm_practice/README.md

 <h1>Implementing the Data Structures and Algorithm and its Interview Questions</h1>

 <p>I am doing this to practice my coding skills in Python and refresh and understand how Data Structures and Algorithm works in order to prepare coding interviews.
-Appriciate if you could help me find bugs in the code.</p>
+Appriciate if you could help me find bugs in the code.
+So for each Data Structures, I implemented simple tasks such as search, insert, delete, to interview questions</p>

 <h4>Used books and resources</h4>
 <ul><li>Elements of programming interviews in Python </li>